What is an Agricultural Seeder?

 The broadcast seeder ensures uniform distribution of seeds across the land, facilitating rapid and even sowing.
 A most common model is the centrifugal broadcast seeder, typically mounted at the rear of agricultural trucks or even installed on agricultural aircraft.
 It consists of a seed box and a broadcast wheel.
 Seeds fall from the seed box onto the broadcast wheel and are thrown out tangentially by centrifugal force, covering a distance of 8 to 12 meters.
 Besides sowing, it can also help fertilize, distribute powdered or granular fertilizers, and spread lime and other materials.

-Seed drills sow seeds in rows at specified row spacings, depths, and quantities, followed by soil covering and compaction.
+Seed drill machines sow seeds in rows at specified row spacings, depths, and quantities, followed by soil covering and compaction.
 During operation, seeds are discharged in a uniform stream.
 Users do not need to worry about seed spacing but only the number of seeds within a certain length.
 The consistent soil covering depth ensures more uniform seedling emergence, better sowing quality, and easier field management.
 They mainly sow cereals such as wheat, millet, sorghum, and rapeseed.

-The hole seeding machine sows seeds at specified row spacings, hole spacings, and depths by placing seeds into designated holes.
+The hill drop planter sows seeds at specified row spacings, hole spacings, and depths by placing seeds into designated holes.
 This sowing method gives each seed its own independent growth space, making it ideal for root and tuber crops.
 Hole seeding ensures uniform distribution and reasonable spacing of seedlings in the field, enhancing the seedling emergence ability of crops planted in clusters, such as beans.
 Hole seeding machines are primarily sowing corn, cotton, peanuts, and other crops.
 Compared to seed drills, they help save seeds, reduce post-emergence thinning management, and improve seed emergence rates and operational efficiency by fully utilizing water and fertilizer conditions.

 Precision seeder